angular/angular/aio/content/guide/security.md

 Unless you enforce Trusted Types, the built-in browser DOM APIs don't automatically protect you from security vulnerabilities.
 For example, `document`, the node available through `ElementRef`, and many third-party APIs contain unsafe methods.
-In the same way, if you interact with other libraries that manipulate the DOM, you likely won't have the same automatic sanitization as with Angular interpolations.
+Likewise, if you interact with other libraries that manipulate the DOM, you likely won't have the same automatic sanitization as with Angular interpolations.
 Avoid directly interacting with the DOM and instead use Angular templates where possible.

 For cases where this is unavoidable, use the built-in Angular sanitization functions.
 Sanitize untrusted values with the [DomSanitizer.sanitize](api/platform-browser/DomSanitizer#sanitize) method and the appropriate `SecurityContext`.
-That function also accepts values that were marked as trusted using the `bypassSecurityTrust`&hellip; functions, and will not sanitize them, as [described below](#bypass-security-apis).
+That function also accepts values that were marked as trusted using the `bypassSecurityTrust` &hellip; functions, and does not sanitize them, as [described below](#bypass-security-apis).

 <a id="bypass-security-apis"></a>

 ### Trusting safe values

 Sometimes applications genuinely need to include executable code, display an `<iframe>` from some URL, or construct potentially dangerous URLs.
-To prevent automatic sanitization in any of these situations, tell Angular that you inspected a value, checked how it was generated, and made sure it will always be secure.
+To prevent automatic sanitization in these situations, tell Angular that you inspected a value, checked how it was created, and made sure it is secure.
-But *be careful*.
+Do *be careful*.
 If you trust a value that might be malicious, you are introducing a security vulnerability into your application.
 If in doubt, find a professional security reviewer.